 One of the many desires of today’s mobile affluent is Swiss bank account opening.
 Drilled into our subconscious by Hollywood and the media, this age-old wealth management tool is considered a rite of passage for high earners.

-Plus, private banking in Europe, Swiss accounts specifically, come with bragging rights, social status, and exclusivity.
-Not to mention, the ability to excuse yourself from a dinner party by saying “That’s my banker in Zürich calling, I should really take the call” — hey, we’re not judging!
+Plus, luxury-tailored financial services and private banking in Europe, specifically Swiss bank accounts come with bragging rights, social status, and exclusivity.
+The ability to excuse yourself from a dinner party by saying “That’s my banker in Zürich calling, I should really take the call” — hey, we’re not judging!

 KEY TAKEAWAYS